Isaac Paredes Player Props: Rays vs. Astros

-On Friday, Isaac Paredes (.250 on-base percentage in past 10 games, 108 points below season-long percentage) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 8:10 PM ET.
+Isaac Paredes, with a slugging percentage of .406 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Houston Astros, with Hunter Brown on the hill, July 29 at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Marlins.
+He had a hitless performance in his previous game (0-for-3) against the Astros.

 Isaac Paredes Game Info & Props vs. the Astros